game-ai-platform-team/tira-ai-local/README.md

 #### Boards (FEN)

 Boards are represented using [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 A FEN string is a record of a game position.
 The string is formed from 6 different parts, each separated using a space.
-Below is a breakdown of the starting position FEN.

-`rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`
+Below is a breakdown of the starting position FEN, `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`:

 1. **Piece placement data:** `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR`
     - Each row of the chess board, from left to right (from white's perspective) separeted with slashes (`/`)